nekocode/typescript-graphql-over-prisma/README.md

 It is based on the [prisma official example](https://github.com/prisma/prisma-examples/tree/master/typescript-graphql-auth), but includes many modifications, such as:

-* Replacing graphql-yoga with apollo-server
+* Replace graphql-yoga with apollo-server

-* Adding a new `Post` model and forwarding it's queries to prisma server
+* Add a new [`Post`](prisma/datamodel.prisma#L11-L19) model and forwarding it's queries to prisma server

+* Manually modify and delegate requests to prisma server in [some cases](src/resolvers/Mutation.ts#L14-L23)

 ## Get started